amnesiiac/amnesiiac.github.io/_posts/2023-09-18-post-dive-into-port-publish.md

                    send data to localhost:port                              listen on ip:port
 ```

+the client-end socket is maintained by >=layer4 proxy process, which read the data and
+redirect to final destination.

 <hr>

 ### # container and port forwarding
-By port forwarding technique, we could access the containerized service (e.g. for ad-hoc tasks) using the host machine ip rather than the container ip.
-Why we need port publishing inside container?
-There are at least 2 inconvenience of accessing containers' service by their ip:
+by port forwarding technique, we could access the containerized service (e.g. for ad-hoc tasks) using the host
+machine ip rather than the container ip.

+why we need port publishing inside container?
+there are at least 2 inconvenience of accessing containerized service by container ip:
-1) container ip are assigned dynamically, the restart or recreation of a container might lead to ip changes.
+1) container ip are assigned dynamically, restart or recreation of a container might lead to ip changes.
-2) by default, container ip are only routable inside host and unaccessible outside, thus port forwarding provide a way for easy access.
+2) container ip are only routable inside host and unaccessible outside, port forwarding provide an
+express way for service access.

-Analysis the container principle of port puiblishing:
+analysis the container principle of port puiblishing:

 ```text
 $ docker run -d -p 8080:80 --name nginx-1 nginx
 ```

 container port publishing:

 ```txt
                             ┌──────────────────────────────────────────────────────┐
                             │ docker host machine                    172.17.0.3    │